If you’ve never explored some of the charming, small towns in California, you’re missing out.

-And, of course, Mendocino is smackdab in the Emerald Triangle — a region of Northern California known as being the biggest cannabis-producing region in the United States — so you'll come across plenty of cannabis culture.
+And Mendocino is smackdab in the Emerald Triangle — a region of Northern California known as being the biggest cannabis-producing region in the United States — so you’ll come across plenty of that culture.

 Luxury Wine Experience: St. Helena

 When we say Napa, you think wine, right?
 St. Helena is located in the famous, wine-producing Napa Valley.
 But there’s more to this, one of the best small California towns to visit than just wine.

-St. Helena is an upscale and luxurious wine destination.
-For those who want the most luxe amenities, book a room at ALiLa Napa Valley.
-Also, don't miss a visit to Beringer Vineyards.
+St. Helena is an upscale destination with luxe amenities like the ALiLa Napa Valley. and historic wineries like Beringer Vineyards.
 Located on historic Main Street, Beringer provides an exquisite mix of high-quality wine and Victorian architecture.

 Farm-To-Table Wine-Tasting: Sonoma

-Sonoma is synonymous with wine.
-If you're a wine-lover, we're sure it's already on your bucket list.
-With over 500 wineries to choose from, everyone can find something they love here.
+Sonoma is synonymous with farm-to-table with everything from top-quality cheesemakers, to local craft breweries, and wine.
+With over 500 wineries to choose from across Sonoma County, everyone can find something they love here.

-A short, one-hour drive from the Bay Area, Sonoma is a perfect day trip.
-But you'll inevitably fall in love and want to stay here longer!
+A one-hour drive from the Bay Area, Sonoma is a perfect day trip.
+But you’ll inevitably want to stay here longer!
 The rolling hills, majestic redwoods, and gorgeous coastline will have nature lovers over the moon.

 And foodies, rejoice!
-Sonoma is a food lover's paradise with tons of vegetarian and vegan options.
-But some of the best restaurants in Sonoma are farm-to-table.
+Sonoma is a food lover’s paradise with tons of vegetarian and vegan options and some of the best restaurants in Sonoma are farm-to-table.

 Historic Lake Tahoe: Truckee